bartstc/vite-ts-react-template/README.md

 ### When to use

 This version is free of any libraries.
-If the `core` version doesn't suppose to match your preferences and expectations, the `basic` version will be perfect as a base for your personalized project setup.
+If the `core` version doesn't match your preferences and expectations, the `basic` version will be perfect as a basis for your personalized project setup.

 ### Key features